 Drone shot 5: The tracking or follow shot

 You can compare this shot a bit with the “gimbal follow shot”.
-But a drone can track or follow the subject on higher altitudes, above water or rough surface where you can’t make smooth shots with your gimbal.
-A big advantage of a drone is it can reach a far higher speed you can walk or run with your gimbal, and it will be super smooth!
+But a drone can track or follow the subject on higher altitudes, above water or rough surface.
+This is where you can’t make smooth shots with your gimbal.
+A big advantage of a drone is it can reach a far higher speed you can walk or run with your gimbal.
+And it will be super smooth!

-You can track or follow your moving subject from every side you want and the goal is to continue tracking it while keeping it in the same position on your screen.
+You can track or follow your moving subject from every side you want.
+The goal is to continue tracking it while keeping it in the same position on your screen.
 For example, you can track a person walking, a car riding on a road between the rice fields of Bali or a boat that is heading out to the open ocean.

 You can track or follow your subject on higher altitudes with a drone